 Antero Midstream Senior Notes.
 Antero Midstream has \$650 million of 5.375% senior notes outstanding, which are due September 15, 2024 (the "2024 Midstream notes").
-The 2024 Midstream notes are unsecured and effectively subordinated to the Midstream Facility to the extent of the value of the collateral securing the Midstream Facility.
+The 2024 Midstream notes are unsecured and effectively subordinated to the Midstream Credit Facility to the extent of the value of the collateral securing the Midstream Credit Facility.
 The 2024 Midstream notes are guaranteed by Antero Midstream's wholly-owned subsidiaries - excluding the co-issuer of the notes, Midstream Finance Corp. - and certain of Antero Midstream's future restricted subsidiaries.
 Interest on the 2024 Midstream notes is payable on March 15 and September 15 of each year.
 Antero Midstream may redeem all or part of the 2024 Midstream notes at any time on or after September 15, 2019 at redemption prices ranging from 104.031% on or after September 15, 2019 to 100.00% on or after September 15, 2022.
 In addition, prior to September 15, 2019, Antero Midstream may redeem up to 35% of the aggregate principal amount of the 2024 Midstream notes with the net cash proceeds of certain equity offerings, if certain conditions are met, at a redemption price of 105.375%, plus accrued and unpaid interest.
 At any time prior to September 15, 2019, Antero Midstream may also redeem the 2024 Midstream notes, in whole or in part, at a price equal to 100% of the principal amount of the 2024 Midstream notes plus a "make-whole" premium and accrued and unpaid interest.
-If Antero Midstream undergos a change of control, the holders of the 2024 Midstream notes will have the right to require Antero Midstream to repurchase all or a portion of the notes at a price equal to 101% of the principal amount of the 2024 Midstream notes, plus accrued and unpaid interest.
+If Antero Midstream undergoes a change of control, the holders of the 2024 Midstream notes will have the right to require Antero Midstream to repurchase all or a portion of the notes at a price equal to 101% of the principal amount of the 2024 Midstream.

 Treasury Management Facility.
 We have a stand-alone revolving note with a lender under the Credit Facility which provides for up to \$25 million of cash management obligations in order to facilitate our daily treasury management.
 Borrowings under the revolving note are secured by the collateral for the Credit Facility.
 Borrowings under the facility bear interest at the lender's prime rate plus 1.0%.
-The note matures on May 1, 2017.
-At December 31, 2015 and December 31, 2016, there were no outstanding borrowings under this facility.
+The note matures on May 1, 2018.
+At December 31, 2016 and December 31, 2017, there were no outstanding borrowings under this facility.

 Contractual Obligations.
-A summary of our contractual obligations as of December 31, 2016 is provided in the table below.
+A summary of our contractual obligations as of December 31, 2017 is provided in the table below.
 Contractual obligations listed exclude minimum fees that we will pay to Antero Midstream, our consolidated subsidiary, under gathering, compression, and water services agreements.
+Future capital contributions to unconsolidated affiliates are excluded from the table as neither the amounts nor the timing of the obligations can be determined in advance.